Thelnar/ml-setup/README.md

 ### Purpose: Universal Deployment from Virtualization
 Docker enables developers to ensure their code can run anywhere, and greatly eases the construction and maintenance of microservices architecture and CI/CD pipelines.
 Although most useful for professional and enterprise-scale applications, amateur data scientists can still greatly benefit from learning the basics of Docker, enabling them to more easily collaborate with others regardless of hardware differences.

-In the past, Docker ran on Windows using Hyper-V; now, however, WSL2 is the prefered VM backend[^prefer].
+In the past, Docker ran on Windows using Hyper-V; now, however, WSL2 is the prefered VM backend for Windows[^prefer].
 (Of note, WSL2 actually uses Hyper-V architecture to enable *its* virtualization)[^hyperv]

 Ubuntu was chosen as the Linux distribution for this guide in order to minimize the burden on those with no or little Linux experience, as it is one of the most popular and user-friendly distros.
 [^prefer]: https://docs.docker.com/desktop/windows/wsl/